Two Year MBA Program (The Miami MBA)

 We encourage candidates to upload unofficial transcripts and test scores with their BusinessCAS application in order to expedite the review of their file while official documents are processed.

 An admission interview is a requirement of the Full-Time MBA application process for those candidates who meet the program requirements and will be conducted by invitation only after a complete application has been reviewed.
-Most interviews are conducted with candidates by online platform.
+Most interviews are conducted with candidates by online platform by the Admissions Committee.

 QUESTIONS?